adil-hussain-84/android-runtime-permission-experiments/app1/README.md

 runtime" APIs.
 That is, it is impossible to distinguish the following two cases:

 1. The user has never denied the permission request.
-2. The user has denied the permission request twice and therefore cannot be asked for the permission again.
+2. The user has denied the permission request twice.

 The reason why the above two cases are indistinguishable is because in both cases the [shouldShowRequestPermissionRationale(permission:)](https://developer.android.com/reference/android/app/Activity#shouldShowRequestPermissionRationale(java.lang.String))